Tristan79/Vento/README.md

 Price range parts: essential € 6.43, full blown € 50,33

-Choose between Vento 2 and Vento 3 depending on your model.

 You need a MySensors gateway and a Smart Home Controller supporting MySensors like [Domoticz](www.domoticz.com) Luckily if you have a raspberry Pi a gateway costs just 67 cents extra!
 [See this](https://www.domoticz.com/forum/viewtopic.php?t=14365&#p105148)